Truck Drivers with Diabetes – DOT Regulations

 DOT’s new regulation requires truck drivers who have Type 1 diabetes to take insulin for a minimum of two months before eligibility for exemption is granted.
 Drivers with Type 2 diabetes are only required to use insulin for one month before being considered for exemption.

-DOT requirements for truck drivers with diabetes
+DOT requirements for truck drivers with acceptable blood sugar levels

 There are a few requirements diabetic truck drivers must meet before qualifying for the diabetic exemption program.
 The process consists of three stages: the initial screening, a medical examination, and continued monitoring.

-During this screening, the driver is monitored.
+Initial screening During this screening, the driver is monitored.
 Their safety record is used to determine if the driver can safely use insulin while operating a commercial motor vehicle (CMV).

 Diabetic truck drivers seeking an exemption must provide a current medical report from their primary physician.
 The physician’s report should detail the driver’s current level of diabetic control.
 Without a primary physician’s waiver, diabetic drivers will not be approved for DOT certification.